acarril/StataLinux/README.md

 There are two ways to install this plugin:

 1. Search for "StataLinux" on Package Control, or
-2. Copy/clone the entire plugin folder to `~/.config/sublime-text-3/Packages/`.
+2. Copy/clone the entire plugin folder (this repository) to `~/.config/sublime-text-3/Packages/`.

 Make sure you have installed the [dependencies](#dependencies) listed above before using it.

+## Usage

+Make sure you have one instance of Stata open.
+Open a `.do` (or `.ado`) file in ST3.
+You have two keybindings for executing code:
+1. `ctrl+d` executes the current line, or the selected lines if a selection is made, and
+2. `crtl+shift+d` executes the entire file.

+These actions may also be called using the Command Palette: after invoking it with `ctrl+shit+p`, type "StataLinux" and select an action.
+Additionally, these actions are accesible in the main menu under `Tools > Packages > StataLinux`.

 ## Known issues